Comedian Judy Tenuta dies at 72

 “I got fired because they caught me trying the stuff on,” Tenuta said a 1989 interview with The Associated Press.
 “So the boss came in, and I guess he got kind of upset.
 And I said, ‘Well, I have to see if they look good, pig.
 I’m trying to make improvements for these broads.”’

 Tenuta went on to join the Chicago comedy troupe Second City before starting her solo standup career.
-Despite her outlandish clothes and bizarre stage appearance, Tenuta said most people caught on immediately to her act, which included the self-centered religion she called “Judy-ism.”
+Despite her outlandish clothes and bizarre stage appearance, Tenuta said most people caught on immediately to her act, which included the self-centered “Judyism” religion.

 “In my religion, I’m the only one that gets to complain.
 The really nice thing about my religion is you can forget all about your problems and think about mine for a while,” she told AP.